 Most radiotherapy is deeply penetrating, able to reach tissue deep inside the body and destroy cancer cells in the internal organs.
-However, Cancer Centre London offers superficial radiotherapy treatment, delivered using an Xstrahl Superficial Radiotherapy Machine, which emits low dose radiotherapy designed to penetrate only the outer layers of skin and tissue, making it ideal for the treatment of benign conditions and early stage skin cancer.
+However, Cancer Centre London offers superficial radiotherapy treatment, which emits low dose radiotherapy designed to penetrate only the outer layers of skin and tissue, making it ideal for the treatment of benign conditions and early stage skin cancer.

 The superficial radiotherapy service at CCL is run by a number of highly experienced professionals, led by Dr John Glees, a renowned skin cancer specialist with a 40 year career in major NHS teaching hospitals.

 Consultants at Cancer Centre London use low dose superficial radiotherapy to treat a variety of benign (non-cancerous) conditions, including: